ID Studio Theater in the Bronx

 Bronx Things To Do This Weekend

-Weekend Things to do in the Bronx - Art, Women's Film Series Shorts, Bronx History, Botanical Gardens & Zoo
+Friday & Weekend Things to do in the Bronx - Art, Film, Pregones & Bronx Art Space

 The Bronx Zoo at 2300 Southern Blvd offers a variety of activities for adults and kids including Sea Lion & Penguin feedings, Camel rides, Bug Carousel rides, 4 D Theater, Wild Asia Monorail and a Zoo Shuttle .
 The zoo is open and costs $27 for kids and $37 for adults or a year-long family pass which includes membership for $200.

-*The Bronx Historical Society at 3309 Bainbridge Avenue at 208th Street in the Norwood neighborhood has an exhibit about the impact of WWI on the borough entitled Over There: America & The Great War, which ends October 8th.
+The Bronx Historical Society is located at 3309 Bainbridge Avenue at 208th Street in the Norwood neighborhood.
 The Society also runs the Edgar Allan Poe Cottage at 2640 Grand Concourse at East Kingsbridge Road in the Belmont neighborhood is open Thursday & Friday 10 am – 3 pm, and both Poe Cottage and the Bronx Historical Society are open Saturday 10 am - 4 pm and Sunday 1 pm - 5 pm [$5 / $3 / history].

-*At Wave Hill at 649 West 249th Street in the Hudson Hill section of the Riverdale neighborhood [$28 / $24 includes admission fee - might be free because Open House NY Weekend / history].
+_ At Wave Hill at 649 West 249th Street in the Hudson Hill section of the Riverdale neighborhood there's a performance by TBD [$28 / $24 includes admission / history].
 There's also usually a Garden Walk given free with admission beginning at 11 am, except on Sundays when it begins at 2 pm.

 Also see venues like the Bronx Museum, Bronx Zoo, NY Botanical Gardens and Van Cortlandt, Mosholu & Pelham Bay Park golf courses that run events or provide access all weekend - see details above.